 5 – Antiretroviral Drugs

 An estimated 40 million people worldwide live with HIV/AIDS.
 HIV weakens the immune system, which leaves patients vulnerable to infections.
-Those who use CBD believe it can help boost their immune system and provide relief for symptoms such as anxiety and pain.
-At present, antiretroviral drugs such as Saquinavir and Ritonavir are also used to treat HIV/AIDS.
+At present, antiretroviral drugs such as Saquinavir and Ritonavir are used to treat HIV/AIDS.

 It seems that using these drugs with CBD can increase the efficacy and duration of cannabidiol but may also increase serum concentration and cause side effects.
 At the time of writing, research into a potential interaction between CBD and antiretroviral drugs has not been studied.

 However, Costiniuk et al. published a report in the British Medical Journal in January 2019.
 The team outlined their intention to study the safety, tolerability, and effect on immune activation of oral cannabinoids in people living with HIV.
 Hopefully, we will soon learn a little more about how cannabis impacts the health of individuals with an HIV diagnosis.

 Until we discover more, it is advisable to begin with a low dosage of CBD if using an antiretroviral drug.

 6 – Anti-Anxiety Drugs